AibaAmine/my-accountant/API_DOCUMENTATION.md

 **Headers:** `Authorization: Bearer <access_token>`

-**Description:** Retrieves a list of all active predefined service categories for dropdown/selection lists.
-These categories are managed by administrators and users cannot create custom categories.
+**Description:** Retrieves a list of all active service categories for dropdown/selection lists.
+These categories are managed by administrators.

 **Response (Success - 200):**